deduce

 recall P1, ..., Pn

 is a proof of the formula P1 and ... and Pn.
-The formulas P1,…,Pn must be in the of givens at the current point in the proof.
+The formulas P1,…,Pn must be in the givens at the current point in the proof.

-Reflexive (proof)
+Reflexive (Proof)

-proof ::= reflexive
+conclusion ::= reflexive

 The proof reflexive proves that a = a for any term a.